alanwflood/Year-Month-Folder-Sort/README.md

 Python3 Script to sort files into a Year/Month folder structure.

-Created due to amasing a huge ammount of photos that needed to be sorted by Date.
+Created due to amassing a huge amount of photos that needed to be sorted by Date.